Public-Health-Scotland/vscode_prep/README.md

 ## 1. Clone this repo
 - If you want to clone this repo, You will open a vs code session and open a terminal using ctrl + shift + '
-- if you do not want to create you can skip this section.
-You can create .sh files manually
+- If you do not want to clone this repo you can skip this section and create your .sh files manually.
 - Run the command in terminal `git clone https://github.com/Public-Health-Scotland/vscode_prep.git`
 - Then you have to open your project folder using vs code.
 Go to the left hand menu and click on the explorer.
 You will see an Open Folder button.
 Click that button and you will see a dropdown list.
 You can click on vscode_prep folder and then click OK